scott-good/portfolio/README.md

 - Founded and ran a manufacturing company building aerodynamic products for racing cars

-## I have a passion for how things look

 ## Lotus Notes
 ![Image](04-LotusNotes.jpg)

 For the 22 years prior to joining IBM in 2015, I was one of two owners of one of the earliest Lotus Notes Business Partners, Teamwork Solutions.

 Although Notes is widely criticized for its outdated user interface, there is no reason Lotus Notes applications have to look bad.
 Shown here are four examples I built as far back as 2005.

 ## PowerPoint presentations
 ![Image](05-Ceva.jpg)

-Shown above are three of the slides from a presentation I built for an IBM Connections pitch to CEVA Logistics.
-Simple, compelling graphics.
-Easy to read.
+Shown above and below are a variety slides from a range of PowerPoint presentations I built to promote our products.
+Throughout, you'll find simple, compelling graphics with easy-to-understand copy.

 ![Image](06-Aarons.jpg)